llc-trace/annotation-tool/docs/notes-predicates.md

 ```

-## Implementation plan
+## Implementation

-For the current purpose, we can start with a partial implementation which allows for just the predicate-arguments object and then add a simple conjunction.
+For the current purpose, we can start with a partial implementation which allows for just the predicate-arguments object and then add conjunctions, leaving the disjunctions and negations for later.

 ### The new Predicate class